Home > How to Tips

 Allow system extensions for iBoysoft NTFS for Mac

-3. Scroll down to find the Security section and select Allow applications downloaded from App Store and identified developers.
+3. Scroll down to find the Security section and select App Store and Known Developers (for macOS Sonoma & earlier, choose App Store and identified developers).

 6. When your Mac is completely off, press and hold the power switch (Touch ID) until it says "Loading up startup options".